CIS-566-Fall-2023/hw04-stylization/README.md

 https://github.com/dw218192/hw04-stylization/assets/31294154/bf364049-0ecb-4ab2-8273-3aacfc108bfe

-- the demo shows features such as material swapping, noisy outlines, and post-processing effects (see below for more details)
+- the demo shows features such as material swapping, noisy outlines, multiple lights, and post-processing effects (see below for more details)

 ## My Inspirations
 - I have no specific sample art style to imitate for this project.
 I just want to make something that has a horror vibe and looks like it's sketched by a pen.
 Below are the list of artists whose work I took inspiration from when making this project.